Kermiii/Kermiii/README.md

 ### 👨 &nbsp;About Me

 💡 &nbsp;I am a lover of technology, cars and coffee, also known as Kermiii or Kermit.\
-🎓 &nbsp;I am currently studying as a mechanic.\
+🎓 &nbsp;I am currently working as a delivery driver.\
 ✍️ &nbsp;I've been working with Graphic Design and mainly with development of webs and game scripts.\
 📄 &nbsp;In my free time i am usually working with webs.\
 ✉️ &nbsp;You can contact me through my email whenever you want for a project, question or even a coffee...